-Entities that are participants of other exchanges or clearing houses do not qualify for a 20 per cent weighting.
-Such entities may, however, be subject to a 50 per cent weighting if they meet the definition of approved institution and the Participant maintains appropriate documentation to support this (refer to section (vi) for further details on approved institutions).
+Entities that are participants of other exchanges do not qualify for a 20 per cent weighting.
+Such entities may, however, be subject to a 50 per cent weighting if they meet the definition of approved institution and the Participant maintains appropriate documentation to support this (refer to section (F)(2) for further details on approved institutions).

-(2) Approved Deposit Taking Institutions
+(3) Approved Deposit Taking Institutions